 \subsection{Distribution of the misalignment angle $\alpha_{ij}$}

-Fig.\ref{fig:connect_to_bs} shows the probability of connecting to the red BS in the optimal scheme, averaged over 1000 runs with $\lambda_U = 750$.
+Fig.~\ref{fig:connect_to_bs} shows the probability of connecting to the red BS (denoted by a star) in the optimal scheme, averaged over 1000 runs with $\lambda_U = 750$.
 We rounded every location of the user in every simulation to the nearest integer value.
-The dark blue lines in this figure indicate that users who are in the middle of these beams have a high probability of connecting to that BS.
-Thus, for dynamic MC UA schemes, user locations and angular orientation are the key factors.
+The dark blue lines in this figure indicate that users in the middle of these beams have a high probability of connecting to that BS.
+Thus, for dynamic MC UA schemes, user locations and angular orientation are key factors.

-To illustrate this further, Fig.~ \ref{fig:misalignment_750_users} shows a histogram of the misalignment of all existing links in the optimal UA scheme, i.e., the misalignment $\alpha_{ij}$ for all links $ij$ such that $x_{ij} = 1$.
-This figure has three `peaks': one main peak in the middle, where the misalignment from both the BS's side and the user's side is small, and two smaller peaks, where the user's misalignment is small.
-This again emphasizes that the angular orientation of a user is an important factor in the UA decision, as the misalignment distribution would be almost uniform if users connect to a BS disregarding the angular orientation with respect to the BSs.
-Moreover, Fig.~ \ref{fig:misalignment_750_users} shows that the distance from the user to the BS also plays a role in this decision, as it shows that the connection probability decreases when users are further away from the red BS.
-Indeed, the path loss becomes higher for larger distances and therefore correctly aligned users closer to the red BS have a higher probability of connecting to it compared to further away users that have a lower SNR and thus lower throughput.
+To investigate this observation quantitatively, we also plot in Fig.~\ref{fig:misalignment_750_users} a histogram of the misalignment of all existing links in the optimal UA scheme, i.e., the misalignment $\alpha_{ij}$ for all links $ij$ such that $x_{ij} = 1$.
+This figure has three \textit{peaks}: one main peak in the middle, where the misalignment from both the BS's side and the user's side is small; and two smaller peaks, where the user's misalignment is small.
+This distribution in misalignment angles corroborates our earlier observation that the angular orientation of a user is an important factor in the UA decision, as the misalignment distribution would be almost uniform if users connect to a BS disregarding the angular orientation with respect to the BSs.
+Moreover, Fig.~\ref{fig:connect_to_bs} shows that the distance from the user to the BS also plays a role in this decision, as it shows that the connection probability decreases when users are further away from the red BS.
+In fact, the path loss increases for longer distances.
+Therefore, correctly aligned users closer to the red BS have a higher probability of connecting to it compared to further away users that have a lower SNR and thus lower throughput.